fangohr/octopus-in-spack/README.rst

 |spack-develop-octopus-stable| Spack develop version, preferred version of Octopus

 |spack-develop-octopus-develop| Spack develop version, develop version of Octopus

+|diff-with-upstream| A check to see if this repository is in sync with the upstream spack repository.

 Octopus and Spack - Quick start